-Ultimately, venture studios are tasked with staying steps ahead of the market and anticipating the needs of companies or consumers.
-Because of this, venture studios may focus on a certain industry, from fashion to food to artificial intelligence to B2B SaaS technology (like High Alpha).
-Startups that are developed in this way are typically powered via a venture studio fund as well as a group of experts and practitioners that work on the business through the venture studio.
-These advisors have specialized expertise in certain parts of business, like marketing, data science, design, or finance.
+Venture studios are tasked with staying steps ahead of the market and anticipating the needs of companies or consumers.
+Because of this, they may focus on a certain industry, from fashion to food to artificial intelligence to B2B SaaS technology (like High Alpha).

-Venture studios aren’t limited to tech hubs like San Francisco, Boston, or New York either — you’ll find venture studios across the Midwest, in places like Chicago, Indianapolis, and Detroit.
-As the venture studio ecosystem grows, the geographic distribution of venture studios will only grow more diverse.
+Venture studios aren’t limited to tech hubs like San Francisco, Boston, or New York either — you’ll find them across the Midwest, in places like Chicago, Indianapolis, and Detroit.

 Venture Studio Structure

 Corporate venture studios can sometimes also partner with large, Fortune 500 companies as a source for new business ideas.
 Sometimes, these venture studios are built within a Fortune 500 company, serving almost as an internal R&D team.
 This allows companies to build products or services that solve a very specific problem with a white-glove, custom solution.
 The pros of corporate venture studios include stability, ease of access to resources like legal and finance, less admin focus, and immediate exit opportunities if the startup becomes successful.
-However, these companies are often limited by corporate biases, conflicting perspectives, and the inherent restrictions that exist in a large company.
 R/GA Ventures, Verify Venture Studio, and High Alpha are all examples of corporate venture studios or studios that have a corporate venture function (like High Alpha).

 Venture production studios, which are also called venture factories, provide funding that allows startups to streamline processes and drive revenue.
 Speed and scalability are the bread and butter of these studios.
 They are often very segmented and focus only on a specific type of work, which allows them to be streamlined and to function more like a factory.
 A drawback of the venture production studio approach is that much of the experience is templated.
 These studios often also have very strict criteria that companies must meet in order to be accepted.